ScienceParkStudyGroup/microbiome-lesson/_episodes/04-alpha-diversity.md

 > ## Remark
 > When we test the effect of the sampling date, the samples from the two sites are pooled together.
 Looking at the boxplot you did before (including sampling site and date information), you can clearly see that the samples harvested in Cleron in July and in September seems different, such as the samples harvested in Parcey.
 However, pooling both sites together makes them not different.
-In this case, you can suspect a significant effect of sampling date for a define site, of the sampling site for a define date, and an effect of the interaction between the sampling site and the sampling date.
+In this case, you can suspect a significant effect of sampling date for a defined site, of the sampling site for a define date, and an effect of the interaction between the sampling site and the sampling date.
 We should test the effects of the sampling site, the sampling date and their interaction in one test, such as a two-way ANOVA.
 {: .callout}

-We will test the effect of the sampling site, the sampling date and their interaction on the richness using two-factor ANOVA tests.
+If you have more than one factor, such as in this example, it is better to study the effect of all factors and their interactions.
+We will test the effect of the sampling site, the sampling date and their interaction on the Shannon index using two-factor ANOVA tests.
 ~~~
 summary(aov(data_shannon ~ site * month, data = data_alphadiv))
 ~~~